platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 ---
 * `environment.backup`: A user triggered a [backup]({{< relref "/administration/backup-and-restore.md" >}}).
 * `environment.restore`: A user restored a [backup]({{< relref "/administration/backup-and-restore.md" >}}).
+* `environment.backup.delete`: A user deleted a [backup]({{< relref "/administration/backup-and-restore.md" >}})
 ---
 * `environment.push`: A user has pushed code to a branch, either existing or new.
 * `environment.branch`: A new branch has been created via the management console.
 (A branch created via a push will show up only as an `environment.push`.)
 * `environment.activate`: A branch has been "activated", and an environment created for it.
 * `environment.initialize`: The master branch of the project has just been initialized with its first commit.
 * `environment.deactivate`: A branch has been "deactivated".
-The code is still there but the environment was destroyed.
+The code is still there, but the environment was destroyed.
 * `environment.synchronize`: An environment has had its data and/or code re-copied from its parent environment.
 * `environment.merge`: A branch was merged through the management console or Platform.sh API.
 A basic Git merge will not trigger this event.
+* `environment.merge-pr`: A pull request / merge request branch was merged, generally on the third party Git site (GitHub, GitLab, etc.)
+* `environment.deploy`: An environment was deployed.
+* `environment.redeploy`: An environment was redeployed without a rebuild.
 * `environment.delete`: A branch was deleted.
 ---
 * `environment.route.create`: A new route has been created through the management console.
 This will not fire for route edits made to the `routes.yaml` file directly.